-- Mint has been used for health purposes for several thousand years.
-It is mentioned in records from ancient Greece, Rome, and Egypt.
-However, peppermint was not recognized as a distinct kind of mint until the 1700s.
+- Peppermint has been used for health purposes for several thousand years.
+Records from ancient Greece, Rome, and Egypt mention that it was used for digestive disorders and other conditions.

-- Today, peppermint is used as a dietary supplement for irritable bowel syndrome (IBS), other digestive problems, the common cold, headaches, and other conditions.
-Peppermint oil is also used topically (applied to the skin) for headache, muscle aches, itching, and other problems.
-Peppermint leaf is available in teas, capsules, and as a liquid extract.
-Peppermint oil is available as liquid solutions and in capsules, including enteric-coated capsules.
+- Today, peppermint is promoted for irritable bowel syndrome (IBS), other digestive problems, the common cold, sinus infections, headaches, and other conditions.
+Peppermint oil is promoted for topical use (applied to the skin) for problems like headache, muscle aches, joint pain, and itching.
+In aromatherapy, peppermint oil is promoted for treating coughs and colds, reducing pain, improving mental function, and reducing stress.